ShivanKaul/star-spec/draft-dss-star.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank the authors of the original {{STAR}} paper, which forms the basis for this document, as well as the following contributors: Christopher A. Wood.
+The authors would like to thank the authors of the original {{STAR}} paper, which forms the basis for this document.